-The 2003 Working Time Directive holds EU member countries to minimum standards of workplace protections.
-The Directive stipulates that member states must ensure that every worker is "entitled to paid annual leave of at least four weeks" (EU 2003: 11).
-Nations were initially granted a three-year implementation period, beginning in 1996, in which they could provide for only three weeks of annual leave.1
+The 1993 Working Time Directive (amended in 2000) holds EU member countries to minimum standards of workplace protections.
+The Directive stipulates that member states must ensure that every worker is "entitled to paid annual leave of at least four weeks" (EU 1993: 11).